Counting gluings of octahedra: Maximizing the number of faces

 Now suppose that for $q>1$, it is proven that $M\in\cM_{\max}$ has no black vertex $v$ for which $1<p(v)\leq q $, and let $M\in\cM_{\max}$ with $p(v)=q+1$ for some black vertex $v$.
 Since $e_1$ is not a bridge, $M'$ obtained by unhooking $e_1$ has one face less than $M$.
 From Proposition \ref{prop:2Bond}, $e_1$ is incident to a square--vertex to which another pair of edges $(f_1, f_2)$ is attached and form a 2--bond as shown on the right of Figure \ref{fig:Recursion}.
 After detaching $e_1$, we may also detach one of these edges, e.g. $f_1$.
 As $e_1$ is unhooked, $f_1$ is now a bridge in either $M'^{(1)}$ or $M'^{(2)}$.
 Let us choose the case $M'^{(2)}$ as in figure \ref{fig:Recursion}.
 Since $M\in\cM_{\max}$, $f_1$ was not a bridge in $M^{(1)}$ and had two distinct incident faces of color 1, and this is still the case after unhooking $e_1$ (because $e_1$ and $f_1$ belonged to two different connected components in $M^{(1)}$).
 Unhooking $f_1$ therefore gives a graph $M''$ with one more face than $M'$, hence $F(M'') = F(M)$ and $M''\in\cM_{\max}$.
 However $M''$ has a vertex $v$ with $p(v)=q$ which contradicts our hypothesis.
-Notice that if $p(v) = 3$ in $M$ with the edges $e_1, e_2, e_3$ forming a 3--bond, then $e_2$ and $e_3$ cannot be incident to the same square--vertex (else they would form a 2--bond).
-This ensures that $p(v) = 2$ in $M''$ (as the quantity $p(v)$ counts 2--bonds if their edges are not incident to the same square--vertex).
+It is clear that $p(v)=q$ in $M''$ when $q\geq 3$, but the case $q=2$ is more subtle.
+Indeed, the quantity $p(v)$ counts 2--bonds if their edges are not incident to the same square--vertex and we thus have to rule out that after detaching $e_1$, the two remaining edges of the edge-cut do not form a 2--bond incident on the same square--vertex.
+This situation corresponds to the case $p(v) = 3$ in $M$ with the edges $e_1, e_2, e_3$ forming a 3--bond.
+The edges $e_2$ and $e_3$ cannot in fact be incident to the same square--vertex, else they would form a 2--bond.
+This ensures that $p(v) = 2$ in $M''$.
 This concludes the induction.

 \begin{definition} Assume that the edges incident to a square--vertex form two 2--bonds like in Figure \ref{fig:2Bond}.
 The vertical cut of the square--vertex consists in removing the inner edges of color $a$ of the square--vertex which connect both 2--bonds.